ofiwg/libfabric/man/fi_opx.7.md

   For messages smaller than this threshold, the send will be completed using PIO.
   Value must be between 64 and 2147483646.
 Defaults to 16385.

+*FI_OPX_TID_MIN_PAYLOAD_BYTES*
+: Integer.
+The minimum length in bytes where TID (Expected Receive) will be used.
+  For messages smaller than this threshold, the send will be completed using Eager Receive.
+  Value must be between 4096 and 2147483646.
+Defaults to 4096.

 *FI_OPX_RZV_MIN_PAYLOAD_BYTES*
 : Integer.
 The minimum length in bytes where rendezvous will be used.
   For messages smaller than this threshold, the send will first try to be completed using eager or multi-packet eager.